Saint-Galmier: Population

 In 2018, the commune of Saint-Galmier had a population of 5,737, ranking 1,903th in France.
 Of these, 2,782 are men and 2,940 are women, 9.0% are aged 75 and above.
 The number of foreigners is 1,061, with a population density of 295 per square kilometer.
-The local population is called Baldomériens (male) or Baldomérienne(female).
+The local population is called Baldomériens (male) or Baldomérienne (female) in French.
 In 2019, 49 people were born and 91 people died in Saint-Galmier.

 Politics

 The current mayor of Saint-Galmier is Philippe Denis, a centrist who received 60.11% of the support rate in the 2020 municipal elections.

-In the 2017 French presidential election, French 25th President Emmanuel Macron received 66.29% of the support rate in Saint-Galmier.
+In the 2017 French presidential election, French 25th President Emmanuel Macron received 66.29% of the support in Saint-Galmier.

 Water

 Saint Galmier is a spa town and the source of Badoit mineral water.
-The thermal spring was known of in Gallo-Roman times, but its fame increased with the general growth in interest in thermal cures in Europe during the nineteenth century.
+The thermal spring was known in Gallo-Roman times, but its fame increased with the general growth in interest in thermal cures in Europe during the nineteenth century.

 Before Auguste Badoit commercialised the water in the 1830s, both the water and the spring from which it emerged, were known as "Fontfort".
 For this reason, during the French Revolutionary period, the town was briefly known as "Fontfortville".